ctzou/fanEat/README.md

 # fanEat
 # Introduction

-A Simple Restaurant App built using the MVC Architecture, will further implement "authorization" so folx can sign up, customize & personalize the app
+A Restaurant App built using the MVC Architecture, will further implement "authorization" so folx can sign up, customize & personalize the app.

 ---

 # Objectives

-- It's a beginner level app created to save restaurant data and further, menu data from individual restaurants
+- It's a beginner level app created to save restaurant data and further, menu data from individual restaurants.

 ---